 In the region of Sitia, in eastern Crete, the land is ideal for the cultivation of vineyards.
 The grape varieties that grow there are used to produce wines and tsikoudia with unique qualitative characteristics.
 From the organic vineyards of Ktima Toplou is produced a fine tsikoudia distillate that is distinguished for its special aromas and superior quality.
 However, the diamond of the Ktima Toplou is its aged raki – tsikoudia that is produced from freshly glued marks and is aged in oak barrels.

 While there are a lot of brands one could buy raki from, the rich history of these aforementioned ones is what makes them the most famous and delicious.
 Raki is a way of life in Crete.
 It not only brightens any social occasion but also helps in bringing people closer together as an ice-breaker.
-One can even buy raki as a souvenir, although the flight restrictions for inflight bags make it harder for anyone to take it back home and savour the taste of it outside of Crete.
+One can even buy raki as a souvenir from Crete, although the flight restrictions for inflight bags make it harder for anyone to take it back home and savour the taste of it outside of Crete.
 Still, it is considered an act of good fortune and time to come whenever raki is brought forward in a crowd.

 As in most greek islands, driving in Crete are slightly different than in other areas.
 Make sure to follow these regulations, and your trip throughout Crete should be a breeze.
 Just keep in mind that in Crete, traffic travels on the right side of the road and must yield to cars approaching from that direction.
 Additionally, this implies that vehicles entering a traffic circle are given the right of way while vehicles already in the process must yield.
+As far as alcohol limitations are concerned, 50mg of alcohol per 100ml of blood is the legal limit in Greece.
+This amounts to 0.05% of the total.
+That is equivalent to less than in the USA or the UK, and

 - Beer in 490 ml (a large glass)